ibm-cloud-docs/discovery-data/sources.md

 <!-- V2 c/s help for the *Select a Collection type* page for IBM Cloud.
 Do not delete. -->

 You can use {{site.data.keyword.discoveryfull}} on the {{site.data.keyword.cloud}} to connect to and crawl documents from remote sources.
-For information about {{site.data.keyword.icp4dfull_notm}} data sources, see [Configuring Cloud Pak for Data data sources](/docs/discovery-data?topic=discovery-data-collection-types).
 {: shortdesc}

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

 This information applies only to managed deployments.
+For information about {{site.data.keyword.icp4dfull_notm}} data sources, see [Configuring Cloud Pak for Data data sources](/docs/discovery-data?topic=discovery-data-collection-types).
 {: note}

 You can connect to a data source and pull documents on a schedule into {{site.data.keyword.discoveryshort}} by configuring a collection to associate with that source.
 You can configure each collection with one data source. {{site.data.keyword.discoveryshort}} pulls documents from the data source using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from the specified start location. {{site.data.keyword.discoveryshort}} only crawls items that you explicitly specify.
 The first time that a crawler crawls a data source is a full crawl, and every time that the crawler runs after the full crawl, per the crawl schedule, is a refresh, also called a recrawl.

+All {{site.data.keyword.discoveryshort}} data source connectors are read-only.
+Regardless of the permissions granted to the crawl account, {{site.data.keyword.discoveryshort}} never writes, updates, or deletes any content in the original data source.
+{: important}

 You can use {{site.data.keyword.discoveryshort}} to crawl from the following data sources: